CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 The following example shows an EVPN-PIM configuration on the VTEP, where:

-- PIM is enabled on swp1 and swp2 (shown in the example `/etc/frr/frr.conf` file below).
+- PIM is enabled on swp1, swp2, and the loopback interface (shown in the example `/etc/frr/frr.conf` file below).
 - The group mapping 192.168.0.1 is configured for a static RP (shown at the top of the `/etc/frr/frr.conf` file example below).
 - Multicast group 239.1.1.111 is mapped to VXLAN1000111.
 Multicast group 239.1.1.112 is mapped to VXLAN1000112 (shown in the example `/etc/network/interfaces` file below).